-Administrative Capacity/1.00 FTE
+Administrative Capacity - 1.00 FTE

 This item adds a full-time Administrative Staff Assistant to manage an increased administrative workload as the department continues to expand in size.
 Since the creation of DEEL in the 2015 Adopted Budget, the department added almost the equivalent of 20 full-time positions, a more than 40% increase.
-The 2018 budget adds the equivalent of nearly 15 full-time positions.
+This proposed budget will add the equivalent of nearly 15 full-time positions.
 Such a surge in positions will require additional capacity to handle every-day administrative concerns.
 The department will use existing resources to fund this position.